It's time for an update

 How is a heat pump installed?

-In this guide to heat pump installation, we’ll take a look at everything you need to know before deciding to replace your boiler with a heat pump.
+In this guide, we’ll look at everything you need to know before deciding to replace your traditional gas boiler with a heat pump and how they are installed in your home.

 two men walking outside house with a heat pump in the background